April · Fair Housing Month

 Open on leg.wa.gov

-Pull up the Pierce County Covenants map on your current listing.
-If language shows up in the record, have the conversation with your seller about the modification form.
+An agent following fair housing pulls up the Pierce County Covenants map on an active listing.
+If restrictive language shows up in the record, there's a conversation with the seller about the modification form.
 That's it.
-That's the whole ask.
-It's ten minutes and it genuinely moves something.
+Ten minutes, and something real moves.